(For internal employees only)

 You'll need to apply through the following link: https://www.bpprecruitment.co.uk/Search/Job?id=131528&asid=1

-Please note that applications sent to the Firm directly will not be considered.
+Please note that external applications sent to the Firm directly will not be considered at this time.
+We are only currently recruiting apprentices internally.

 Find out more information about BPP here.